 If you experience severe pain or pain that lasts longer than a few days, see your doctor.
 A small percentage of men (1% to 2%) develop post-vasectomy pain syndrome.
 Doctors treat this testicular pain with medicine, physical therapy, and sometimes even surgery.

 How Long Do I Need to Rest After a Vasectomy?

 Try to rest as much as possible for 2 to 3 days after the procedure.
 If you don’t have a physically demanding job, you may return to work in a couple of days.

 Many men can return to work and non-strenuous activities within a few days.
 You should wait at least a week to have sex, lift anything heavy, or exercise.

 How Soon Can I Walk or Shower After a Vasectomy?

 You can walk right after a vasectomy, but you should take it easy.
 It’s best to relax on the couch for a day or two.
 Doctors recommend waiting to shower or bathe for at least 24 hours after the procedure to avoid infection around the incision.

 Complications are rare.
 Minor risks after surgery include bruising, swelling, inflammation, and infection.
 Tell your doctor if you have pain or swelling that lasts more than a few days.

-But remember that a vasectomy doesn’t protect against sexually transmitted diseases; a condom is still the best defense against STDs.
+But remember that a vasectomy doesn’t protect against sexually transmitted diseases (STDs).
+A condom is still the best defense against STDs.